hadv/ethaura/GET_STARTED.md

 ## 🎊 Welcome!

-You're now ready to start building with EthAura!
+You're now ready to start building with ΞTHΛURΛ!

 **Next step**: Choose your path above and get started! 🚀